We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Environmental Oversight Committee.
 Within 90 days after the Effective Date, TCA shall establish a committee (“Environmental Oversight Committee”) that shall be responsible for identifying measures to mitigate impacts and protect the environment in connection with the SR 241 Extension Project.
 In consultation with SSOC, TCA shall prepare a framework that will address, inter alia, the identification and appointment of the Environmental Oversight Committee members and the process for identifying eligible mitigation and resource protection measures.
 The Environmental Oversight Committee shall include, at a minimum, TCA, NAHC, and three members to be selected by SSOC.
 TCA shall invite representatives from one or more Resource Agencies to serve on the Environmental Oversight Committee.

 Environmental Oversight Committee.
-The joint Administration/Faculty Environmental Oversight Committee shall consist of four (4) administrators appointed by the President and four (4) Bargaining Unit members appointed by the Faculty Senate.
+The parties agree to establish a joint Administration/Faculty Environmental Oversight Committee consisting of four (4) administrators appointed by the President and four (4) Bargaining Unit members appointed by the Faculty Senate.
 This Committee is charged with oversight of the University's efforts in removing hazardous and unhealthy conditions from the work environment.
 Meetings of the Committee will be held at least on a quarterly basis.
 The Committee will establish its meeting times and administrative procedures.
 The Committee can receive complaints from Faculty and Librarians concerning alleged hazardous conditions.
 The Committee may request the presence of anyone who may have a concern or who can be of assistance in considering environmental matters.
 The Committee shall monitor the University's efforts to remedy the situation leading to the complaint.
 The Committee shall from time to time report to the Presidents of the University and the AAUP and the Chair of the Faculty Senate on any environmental or health hazard which, in its judgment, represents a major cause for concern and recommend appropriate actions.

 Related to Environmental Oversight Committee